iscoAdams/simulate-city/README.md

 # Simulate-city

-A simulation city project created using OpenGL, Glut and C++.
+A city simulation project built using C++, OpenGL and Glut libraries.

 ![a screenshot for the window](screenshot.png)